What's a turntable?

-Over comparatively long time scales, of the order of a day or so, the accuracy of the average mains-electricity frequency is excellent (hence the accuracy of electric clocks).
+Over comparatively long time scales, of the order of a day or so, the accuracy of the average mains (power-line) electricity frequency is excellent; hence the accuracy of electric clocks.
 This is due to the power companies locking the average mains frequency to UTC atomic clock time.
 European power companies control the frequency of their grid every day so as to make the total number of cycles in 24 hours equal exactly 50 x 60 x 60 x 24 = 4,320,000.

-At small time scales, of the order of a second, the frequency stability of the mains is very good too.
+At small time scales, of the order of a second, the frequency stability of the mains (power-line) is very good too.
 This is due to the mechanical inertia of the generators in the power station.
-In effect, your turntable is locked to a 50 ton flywheel formed by the rotor of the turbine and generator.
+In effect, the record turntable is locked to a 50 ton flywheel formed by the rotor of the turbine and generator.

 Over the period of minutes, the frequency of the mains can vary.
 When demand momentarily exceeds generation, the missing energy is supplied by the kinetic energy of the generators’ rotors and the synchronous machines slow down.
 By the same token, if capacity exceeds the load, the frequency increases.
 These variations are strictly limited because an interconnected electricity grid could not function if these frequency fluctuations were not very small.